BORG ANTIQUARIAN is an outgrowth of years of reading and collecting by yours truly, James M. Borg, Ph.D.

 Such scholarly and collecting interests led to acute “Bookaholism.”

 During the 1970’s and 80’s, as “James M. W. Borg, Inc.” - with indispensable and talented assistants - we sold rare books and manuscripts to many happy collectors. scholars, and major libraries.
-I was gratified to sell my large collection of Robert and Elizabeth Barrett Browning to the Armstrong Browning Library at Baylor University.
+I was especially gratified to sell my large collection of Robert and Elizabeth Barrett Browning to the Armstrong Browning Library at Baylor University.

-We handled many remarkable items: a folio of Shakespeare; major collections of Romantic and Victorian authors (to include unique items like a provenanced lock of Keats' hair; a Persian dictionary owned by Edward Fitzgerald, translator of the Rubaiyat; a traveling writing desk used by Charles Dickens; and cartoons of India drawn by Rudyard Kipling; a bejeweled Kelmscott Chaucer; important letters by Women of Letters (such as an unpublished vellum document signed & sealed by Queen Elizabeth I, & an unpublished poem by Emily Dickinson); poignant civil war letters (including Mary Surratt's last prison letter); manuscripts and artifacts by John James Audubon's paintbrushes; an illustrated and seal oil-stained Greenland notebook by Rockwell Kent; and remarkable association copies by modern authors (a presentation copy with a flying nude drawn by Steinbeck flitters into mind).
+We handled many remarkable items: a folio of Shakespeare; major collections of Romantic and Victorian authors (to include unique items like a provenanced lock of Keats' hair; a Persian dictionary owned by Edward Fitzgerald, translator of the Rubaiyat; a traveling writing desk used by Charles Dickens; and cartoons of India drawn by Rudyard Kipling); a bejeweled Kelmscott Chaucer; important letters by Women of Letters (such as an unpublished vellum document signed & sealed by Queen Elizabeth I, & an unpublished poem by Emily Dickinson); poignant civil war letters (including Mary Surratt's last prison letter); manuscripts and artifacts (such as a set of John James Audubon's paintbrushes; an illustrated and seal oil-stained Greenland notebook by Rockwell Kent); and remarkable association copies by modern authors (a presentation copy with a wingèd nude drawn by John Steinbeck flitters into mind).

 Periodically, I also taught literature and business communications at Northwestern and DePaul Universities.

-Now, as "Borg Antiquarian," I have the pleasure of bringing an Exceptional Range of the Highest Quality books, manuscripts, artifacts, and collectibles to our many clients!
+As "Borg Antiquarian," I thus have the pleasure of bringing an Exceptional Range of the Highest Quality books, manuscripts, artifacts, and collectibles to our many clients!

-But, as an 80-ish Senior--tempus fugit--so, I'm increasingly amused by Ben Franklin’s epitaph:
+But, as an 80-ish Senior--tempus fugit--so, I'm increasingly bemused by Ben Franklin’s epitaph:

 The body of